excellaco/tcp-java/README.md

     `./get-token localhost:8080`
     `curl -K token localhost:8080/api/employee/2`
     If this succeeds, the problem is probably with the networking (ALB, Target Groups, Security Groups).

+### Suggested Reading

+#### Reactive Web Frameworks

+[WebFlux](https://spring.io/guides/gs/reactive-rest-service/) is a reactive web framework for Spring.
+For more information on reactive design and its basic principles, we suggest looking at the [Reactive Manifesto](https://www.reactivemanifesto.org/).

+For a more detailed guide to understanding how to handle reactive and functional types like `Mono` and `Flux`, please refer to our [Java Reactive Tutorial](https://github.com/excellalabs/reactive-in-java)